timonkrebs/MemoizR/docs/NUGET_REACTIVE_README.md

 This package extends the functionality provided by the foundational MemoizR package.

-It closely mirrors the behavior of signals in solid.js, while also incorporating essential thread-safety features.
+It closely resembles the behavior of signals in solid.js, while also incorporating essential thread-safety features.
 This implementation draws inspiration from the concepts found in reactively (https://github.com/modderme123/reactively).

+Unlike RxJS, there's no need to handle subscriptions manually.

 ## Reactivity
 You can use MemoizR.Reactive to create reactive data flows easily: